oneweerachaiv2/nextjs_authen_demo/Readme.md

 Then open [http://localhost:3000](http://localhost:3000) in your browser.
 Tailwind CSS is configured in `styles/globals.css`.

+The products page now fetches its data from the Go backend.
+Set `BACKEND_URL` in `.env.local` if your backend runs on a different address.

 ### Backend (Go)

 The repository also includes a small Go server exposing the user and product